Helpful Links and Resources

 A failure of tissue separation during development often affects both the lip and tongue.
 However, this doesn’t necessarily mean both will require treatment.

-Our thorough examination will determine which areas need attention.
+Our thorough examination will determine which areas may need attention.
 For breastfeeding infants, the lip nearly always contributes to feeding challenges.
 For older children, our assessment is based on clinical signs and symptoms.
-Early evaluation is recommended to prevent potential issues later on.
+Early evaluation is recommended so we can discuss your options.

 What Are the Long-Term Implications of Untreated Ties?